davidrhyne/rest-countries-api/README.md

 ### What I learned

 This was a great React single page application to interface with the REST Countries API.
-While I have written a few React applications from scrath, this was the first to use React Router and an API.
+While I have written several React applications from scrath, this was the first to use React Router and an API.
 This provided a great opportunity to manage the information from the API and to control the navigation between pages.

 My knowledge of styled components grew to incorporated the ThemeProvider and createGlobalStyle modules.
 I initially struggled with trying to code the theme functionality and was very happy to switch to ThemeProvider.
-And this was the first project where I incorporated CSS grid with styled-components and was very pleased with results.
+And this was the first project where I incorporated CSS grid with styled-components and was extremely pleased with results.

 ### Continued development